vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 Jainism had been favoured in this region by Candragupta’s ill-fated elder brother, Rāmagupta, who commissioned the three images that were report edly found inside old Besnagar (Durjanpura), 1.5 km from Udayagiri.
 10 Three inscriptions on the pedestals record basically the same dedication:

-This image of the Lord, the venerable Pus.padanta/Candraprabha, was commis sioned by the Mahārājādhirāja Srī Rāmagupta, at the instigation of Cel¯uks ´ .amaṇa, son of Golakyāntī, who is the pupil of the preceptor Sarpasenaks.amaṇa and the grand-pupil of the pāṇipātrika 11 Candraks.amaṇa, preceptor (ācārya) and forbear ing monk (ks.amaṇaśramaṇa).
+This image of the Lord, the venerable Pus.padanta/Candraprabha, was commis sioned by the Mahārājādhirāja Srī Rāmagupta, at the instigation of Celūks ´ .amaṇa, son of Golakyāntī, who is the pupil of the preceptor Sarpasenaks.amaṇa and the grand-pupil of the pāṇipātrika 11 Candraks.amaṇa, preceptor (ācārya) and forbear ing monk (ks.amaṇaśramaṇa).
 12

 No direct evidence of Buddhist presence in Udayagiri has come to light, the reason for which is not difficult to see: the great, ancient centre of Sanchi, 5 km to the south, naturally attracted all Buddhist devotioṇThis was, for instance, the case when another favourite of Candragupta, Amrakārdava, donated in ¯ ge 93 (= ad 413),

-An allotment of land, called ‘¯Iśvaravāsaka’, and a sum of money to the Arya- ¯ saṅgha, or community of the faithful, at the great vihāra or Buddhist convent of Kākanādabot.a, for the purpose of feeding mendicants and maintaining lamps.
+An allotment of land, called ‘Īśvaravāsaka’, and a sum of money to the Arya- ¯ saṅgha, or community of the faithful, at the great vihāra or Buddhist convent of Kākanādabot.a, for the purpose of feeding mendicants and maintaining lamps.
 13

 Candragupta’s favours are explicitly said to have contributed to Amrakārdava’s ¯ way and means of life.
 14